gitlabhq/gitlabhq/doc/workflow/issue_weight.md

-# Issue weight
+# Issue Weight

-Some issues are bigger than others.
-It can be time, complexity or value criteria.
-To distinguish such issues we implemented issue weight attribute.
+When you have a lot of issues, it can be hard to get an overview.
+By adding a weight to each issue, you can get a better idea of how much time, value or complexity a given issue has or will cost.

+To set the weight of issue, simply change the value in the dropdown menu.
-It allows you to set numeric value from 1 to 9 per issue.
-You can see issue weight on next pages:
+You can set it to a numeric value from 1 to 9.

-* issue page
-* list of issues
-* Total weight of issues on milestone page
+This value will appear on issues, in the list of issues and you can see the total sum of all issues on the milestone page.

 ![issue page](issue_weight/issue.png)